nip403/QR-Code-Steganography/README.md

 - add support for b&w images
 - add support for alpha channels
 - github pages (transcribe to js)
+- add option for new filename in steg.py

 ### Most useless error message of the year award
 `"could be decompression bomb DOS attack."`